ScooloV/bbpedia/docs/death_zone/new_inducements.md

 is Sent-off and a Turnover caused.

-"I'M NOT ONE F0R ARGUING!"
+"I'M NOT ONE FOR ARGUING!"
 If Ranulf has been Induced for this game, even if he does not take part due to both coaches Inducing him, neither coach can Argue the Call even the most argumentative of coaches can't help but have